Global Owner

 ]

-As every object in the list is already created in the cluster, the only change the metacontroller
+As every object in the list is already created in the cluster, the only change the metacontroller replica will do, is to apply the ownership references on the object, pointing to the parent GroupOwner resource instance.

 Cleanup

-resource and subsequentially all adopted resources will be removed in the order specified by the ChildResources
+Upon removal of the parent GlobalOwner resource, each GroupOwner resource and subsequentially all adopted resources will be removed in the order specified by the ChildResources content.
+Resource groups will be removed from top to bottom of the list.

 Ownership chain

-resource per each resource group specified in the parent GlobalOwner
+This process creates a GroupOwner resource per each resource group specified in the parent GlobalOwner resource spec.

 Process